 I spent many years in the field of architecture, both working as an architect and teaching design to undergraduate architects.
 I have always painted and moved to painting full-time after participating in courses run by the artist, Nicholas Wilton.

 My architectural background of course informs my painting.
 My process balances intuition with control and I will often develop the suggestion of form as it appears or emerges within a field of colour and texture.
 I also like to create a sense of space within the surface of the painting.

-Once I am in the studio and start working on a painting, I apply paint to the prepared boards in an intuitive way, exploring the interplay of colours, textures, gestures and mark-making with different tools.
-I pause often, to recall the experience of being in the landscape.
+Once I'm in the studio and start working on a painting, I apply paint to the prepared boards in an intuitive way, exploring the interplay of colours, textures, gestures and mark-making with different tools.
 My techniques involve building up layers, scraping back, rubbing, blending, scratching and splattering the paint onto the surface.
 I work on a number of paintings at the same time, moving between them to stay fresh.

 'We Were Walking In The Foothills'

 My work currently varies in price from between £150 to £1000.
 I sell directly from my South Manchester studio and also through the curated online gallery, Rise Art and from Saul Hay Fine Art Gallery, Manchester.
 If you are interested in any of the work that you see on this website, you can either contact me directly or follow the link to the gallery, shown below the painting.